Lucky Bamboo: Water vs. Potting Soil for Optimal Health

 Lighting Requirements

-Lucky bamboo prefers to be in bright, indirect lights.
-With too much direct sunlight, the leaves can burn, and with too little light, growth may be very slow.
-Your plant should sit near a window where the sun can filter through.
+Lucky bamboo prefers to stay in bright, indirect lights.
+A lot of direct sunlight will cause burning on the leaves, while too little light causes the plant to grow at a very slow pace.
+Your plant should sit near a window where it can filter the sun.

 Watering Tips